wallneradam/esorm/README.md

     print(user.name)
 ```

-Queries are type checked, because they are annotated as TypeDicts.
+Queries are type checked, because they are annotated as `TypedDict`s.
 You can use IDE autocompletion and type checking.

 <a id="search-with-field-value-terms-dictionary-search"></a>
 #### Search with field value terms (dictionary search)